metal-stack/docs/docs/src/index.md

 # Introduction

 metal-stack is a software that provides an API for provisioning and managing physical servers in a data center.
-To categorize this product, we commonly use the terminology _metal-as-a-service (MaaS)_ or _bare metal cloud_.
+To categorize this product, we commonly use the terms like _metal-as-a-service (MaaS)_ or _bare metal cloud_.

 ```@contents
 Pages = ["index.md"]